VincentFrangi/VincentFrangi.github.io/_posts/2018-10-04-how-i-relax.md

 ---
 layout: post
-title: "One way I relax after work"
+title: "A good way to relax after work"
 featured-img: mushroom
 categories: [Nature]
 ---

-# Mushroom Collectin
+# Mushroom Collecting

 Bored of programming, eyes tired of screens, you just burn your dev board ?
 Go and play the IRL Pokemon, not Pokekemon Go, but go in the forest to collect mushroom !